Break These 5 Bad Marketing Habits Before 2015

 4. Track open and click rates: As you deliver targeted messages, use your CMS or email marketing software to review your open and click rates, and see what content your donors are responding to.
 This data-driven approach will help you continually improve the content you deliver to supporters.

-Bad Habit #2: Using a Generic Donation Page for Every Appeal
+Marketing Mistake #2: Using a Generic Donation Page for Every Appeal

 Most organizations invest a lot of thought and effort into crafting specific appeals for one campaign.
 Oftentimes they’ll address a specific and urgent need on their homepage and in emails, using campaign-specific messaging and imagery to make a emotional connection with the reader.